2018ik/2018ik.github.io/_wiki/christ_death.markdown

 ### Crucified

+The dialogue between the Son on the cross with the Father is in parallel to the dialogue between Abraham and God when he was bringing Isaac to be sacrificed.

 While Christ was on the cross, rulers and authorities were working to frustrate His work, however these evil forces were stripped off and put to shame (Col. 2:15).

 ### Response